 How much could you have saved in the stamp duty holiday?

 In the stamp duty holiday, the maximum amount someone buying a home could save would have been dependent on whether you bought a first or second home.
 For an accurate stamp duty calculator for your second home check out our website.

 How does the Stamp Duty holiday work?

 Stamp duty holidays work by making the original rates that stamp duty is paid tax-free or reduced.
-Over time, this will mean the government collects less tax from homeowners as the private landlord pays less.
+Over time, thoughts will mean the government collects less tax from homeowners as the private landlord pays less.
 This gives an incentive for buyers as their homes become cheaper.

 Is the stamp duty holiday still running?

 As of the 1st of October 2021, the stamp duty holiday in England and Northern Ireland ended.
 The rates for stamp duty went right back to the levels before the pandemic.
-However, these changes have been changed again and in September 2022, the first Stamp Duty and Land tax threshold (0%) was doubled to £250,000.
+However, these changes have been changed again and in September 2022, the first Stamp Duty threshold (0%) was doubled to £250,000.